MastarCheeze/study-notes/chemistry/matter.md

 ## Isotopes

-> Atoms of the same element (same proton number) \
+> Atoms of the same element (same number of protons) \
 > Different number of neutrons

 ## Elements

-> Only one kind of atom
+> Atoms with the same atomic number

 ## Compounds

-> Different elements chemically bonded
+> Two or more elements chemically bonded

 ## Mixtures

-> Different elements not chemically bonded
+> Two or more substances not chemically bonded

 <br>